Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: CONVERSION EFFICIENCY

-Experimentally, the soliton parameters are difficult to measure in time domain because of the ultra-broad bandwidth required for their detection, while the optical power spectrum is usually easier to measure and enough to determine the average power of the soliton thanks to the Parseval’s theorem.
-However, it is not straightforward to separate the background from the solitons in the spectral representation as both overlap at the central carrier frequency, and also interfere with the pump.
-So it is easier to omit the whole central peak thus obtaining the pump to comb sidebands or simply pump to comb efficiency \cite{dmitriev2021hybrid}:
+Experimentally, the soliton parameters are difficult to measure in the time domain because of the ultra-broad bandwidth required for their detection, while the optical power spectrum is usually easier to measure and enough to determine the average power of the soliton thanks to Parseval’s theorem.
+The spectral representation of the solitons results in a frequency comb with a uniform phase under a hyperbolic-secant envelope \eqref{comblines}, while the constant background field results in addition to the central line (or carrier) at the pumped frequency.
+Thus, it is not straightforward to separate the background from the solitons.
+So it is easier to omit the whole central peak, thus obtaining the pump to comb sidebands or simply pump to comb efficiency \cite{dmitriev2021hybrid}:

-where we introduce the normalized pump amplitude $f=\sqrt{P/P_{\rm th}}$ for convenience.
-The first summand is effectively "pump to solitons" efficiency $\eta_{\rm p2s}$ and the subtracted term is the central line power of the hyperbolic-secant envelope.
-It can also be more informative for those more interested in sideband power than in the total comb power.
-The major difference of these two efficiencies is their behaviour with the increase of the soliton number \cite{dmitriev2021hybrid}.
-The "pump to solitons" naturally grows linearly as the soliton powers add up, while the second grows slower and saturates near the maximum soliton number $N^{\rm sol}_{\rm max}\approx\sqrt{1/d_2}$ set by the minimum distance at which solitons do not interact with each other \cite{Karpov2019}. \eqref{eff_p2c} shows that both efficiencies go down inversely as the square of the pump amplitude, suggesting it to be as low as possible.
+The first summand is effectively "pump to solitons" efficiency $\eta_{\rm p2s}$, and the subtracted term is the central line power of the hyperbolic-secant envelope.
+It can also be more informative for those who more interested in sideband power than in total comb power.
+The major difference between these two efficiencies is their behaviour with the increase of the soliton number \cite{dmitriev2021hybrid}.
+The "pump to solitons" naturally grows linearly as the soliton powers add up, while the second grows slower and saturates near the maximum soliton number $N^{\rm sol}_{\rm max}\approx\sqrt{1/d_2}$ set by the minimum distance at which solitons do not interact with each other \cite{Karpov2019}.
+Equation \eqref{eff_p2c} shows that both efficiencies go down as the square of the pump amplitude, suggesting it to be as low as possible.